 Season: 2013/14 (summer)

-The revelation took everyone by surprise, including manager Klopp, who done well to compose himself.
-Up until that point, Götze was Dortmund’s heart and represented a new breed of playmaker.
+The revelation took everyone by surprise, including manager Klopp, who did well to compose himself.
+Up until that point, Gotze was Dortmund’s heart and represented a new breed of playmaker.

 To say the supporters were angry is an understatement.
 As the former Golden Boy exited, BVB welcomed Henrikh Mkhitaryan from Shakhtar Donetsk.

-And as soon as the Armenian was settled, Götze was forgotten.
+And as soon as the Armenian was settled, Gotze was forgotten.
 His time at Bayern, meanwhile, wasn’t all sunshine and the German international returned home the summer Mkhitaryan departed like two ships passing in the night.
+Gotze is now in the Netherlands with PSV.

 Sold: Shinji Kagawa to Manchester United (£12m)